 3. LED Lights: Used in various battery-operated LED light fixtures.

-alkaline batteries vs non alkaline batteries
+alkaline batteries and non alkaline

 In the field of battery technology, “alkaline batteries vs non alkaline” is a topic that is often discussed.
 Alkaline batteries and non-alkaline batteries have significant differences in many aspects, which affect their range of applications and the choices of users.